 • Restricts desktop calling on Pro and Pro Plus plans

-Why I chose Ooma
+Why I picked Ooma

 Ooma is the best Skype substitute for small businesses seeking a VoIP solution without additional collaborative features.
 While competitors like Nextiva and Zoom Phone highlight their AI capabilities for meetings and messaging, Ooma emphasizes its high-quality business phone system.